larisoncarvalho/vaccination-alert/README.md

 `python run.py`

-You can create an alert by running the command `/alert_district <district> <dose>`
-<district> can be north or south
+You can create an alert by running the command `/alert_district <district> <dose>` `district` can be north or south
-<dose> can be 1 or 2
+`dose` can be 1 or 2

-This bot can be easily modified to run on other platforms like discord and to check for vaccination slots in other states and age groups.
+#### Docker
+You can also run this bot in a container by building using the provided dockerfile.

+Replace `<token>` in the dockerfile with your Telegram bot token Build the image using
+`docker build -t telegram-cowin-bot .`
+Run the image using
+`docker run telegram-cowin-bot`

 ### Disclaimer
 Please do not use this bot as your only source of information.
 This is only meant to be an extra tool to aid you.